-In the examination of the lines of the hands from which the character and tendencies are traced, it is customary to examine the left hand, and in the hand are the mounts at the base of each finger and thumb.
+In the examination of the lines of the hands from which the character and tendencies are traced, it is customary to examine the left hand, and in case of doubt in regard to certain lines, consult both hands.
+The signs to be observed in the palm of the hand are the mounts at the base of each finger and thumb.
 By studying the chart in illustration No. C-l you can become familiar with their positions.
 If the Mount of Jupiter is highly developed, it represents ambition, religion, pride, etc. If the mount is absent or poorly developed it signifies a lack of honour.
-The Mount of Saturn Sun when well developed indicates a nature endowth with intelligence.
-Sun when well developed indicates a nature endowed with intelligence, clearness of judgment, possessing a love of art, beauty and fame, and bright and cheerful in tempera-ment.
+The Mount of Saturn signifies intensity in thought and action; if undeveloped, frivolity.
+The Mount of the Sun when well developed indicates a neture endowed with intelligence clearness of Sun when well developed indicates a nature endowed with intelligence, clearness of judgment, possessing a love of art, beauty and fame, and bright and cheerful in temperament.
 A lack of development would signify quite the opposite characteristics.
-Those who possess a normal development of the Mount of Mercury may be judged to possess intelligence, quick penetration, love of science and good business ability.
-An abnormally developed mount would indicate disregard of truth, the subject being capable of Should the mount be lacking in perfect development, the subject would lack bad faith. energy, prove incapable of business tact and be slow of comprehension.
+Those who possess a normal development of the Mount of Mercury may be judged to possess intelligence, quick penetration, love of science and good business ability, An abnormally developed mount would indicate disregard of truth, the subject being capable of Should the mount be lacking in perfect development, the subject would lack energy, prove incapable of business tact and be slow of comprehension.